ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 that were generated.

-Even if server keys are compromised, an adversary cannot access messages exchanged by the client with the Oblivious Relay Resource as messages are protected by TLS.
+Even if server keys are compromised, an adversary cannot access messages exchanged by the Client with the Oblivious Relay Resource as messages are protected by TLS.
 Use of a compromised key also requires that the Oblivious Relay Resource cooperate with the attacker or that the attacker is able to compromise these TLS connections.